 Although it was established to protect wildlife, preserve habitat and offer outdoor recreational opportunities, Waccamaw National Wildlife Refuge in South Carolina also reveals a complicated human story.
 After forcing Native American tribes off the area’s rich forests and wetlands, British colonists transformed the landscape into massive rice plantations.
 For several generations, enslaved people toiled in the heat and humidity as rice became the economic foundation of the Carolina lowlands.

 Many plantation owners fled their estates during the Civil War.
-When they returned to their lands in 1865-66, they were forced to hire the newly freed slaves to work the rice fields.
+When they returned to their lands in 1865-66, they were forced to hire the newly freed people to work the rice fields.
 They worked the rice fields under contract, the provisions of which gave them wages and a portion of the harvest.
 Those living on Sandy Island formed communities at Mount Arena, Brickville, Ruinville and Pipe Down.
 Their descendants still inhabit the island today.

 Booker T. Washington National Monument commemorates the birthplace of America's most prominent African American educator and orator of the late 19th and early 20th centuries.
 After the Civil War, Washington worked tirelessly to help African Americans by promoting his strong beliefs about the benefits of self-help, hard work and practical education.
 In 1881, he founded a secondary school for African Americans in Tuskegee, Alabama, where students learned trade skills, discipline and a distinct set of cultural values.
-Called the Tuskegee Institute, the school continues to educate generations of students today.
+Called the Tuskegee Institute, the school continues to educate students today.

 The National Monument preserves his birthplace and childhood home and tells the story of the life of this influential American.
 Washington lived at this farm for the first nine years of his life -- from his birth in 1856 until his emancipation in 1865.
 Here, he formed his initial impressions about education, race, and labor, impressions that would influence his life, career and ideas until his death in 1915.

 Harriet Tubman National Historical Park commemorates the work and later years of Harriet Tubman, the fearless Underground Railroad conductor and active proponent of women’s suffrage and other causes.
 The park is located at the site where Tubman lived and worshiped in Auburn, New York, caring for family members and other formerly enslaved people seeking safe haven in the North.
 The historic church and rectory and other structures are largely intact from the time Tubman lived and worked in Auburn.
-They provide a strong physical basis for telling the story of her years following the Civil War when she was active in the women’s suffrage movement, in the AME Zion Church and in the establishment of a home for elderly, indigent African Americans.
+They provide a strong physical basis for telling the story of her years following the Civil War when she was active in the women’s suffrage movement, in the African Methodist Episcopal Zion Church and in the establishment of a home for elderly, indigent African Americans.

 Timucuan Ecological and Historic Preserve in Florida is one of the last unspoiled coastal wetlands along the Atlantic coast.
 It also tells the story of 6,000 years of human history in the area.
-In the 18th and 19th centuries, the site was home to the Kingsley Plantation, where visitors today can learn about the enslaved people who were forcibly brought to America and worked to provide wealth to the people who owned them.
+In the 18th and 19th centuries, the site was home to the Kingsley Plantation, where visitors today can learn about the people who were forcibly brought to America and worked to provide wealth to the people who enslaved them.

 Pullman National Monument shares the story of an experiment for equal economic opportunity for all.
 Founded on utopian ideas, the town of Pullman, Illinois, provided workers with a safe community, a better standard of living and an environment free of limitations by race, gender or economic status.
 These egalitarian values aided in the formation of the first legally recognized African American labor union.